 Step two is a digital rectal exam performed by your physician.
 This test helps identify if there are changes in the size or texture of your prostate.

 The PSA test tells your doctor if the prostate is releasing higher than usual amounts of PSA into your bloodstream.
 PSA is a protein that is naturally produced by the prostate gland.
 As the prostate enlarges, additional PSA is produced and seeps into the blood stream, making it a useful marker for prostate cancer.
 While a high PSA doesn’t necessarily mean cancer is present, and a low PSA doesn’t necessarily mean there is no cancer, it is an important tool for physicians.
 Only a biopsy can confirm or deny the presence of prostate cancer.

-If the DRE and/or PSA come back irregular, it may indicate a problem with your prostate, and your physician will want to do additional tests.
-However, it does not necessarily mean you have cancer, as other prostate problems, such as an infection or an enlarged prostate known as benign prostate hyperplasia can also cause in increased PSA count.
-Your physician may further evaluate your prostate using ultrasound and biopsy to obtain a tissue sample to check for the presence of cancerous cells in the prostate.
-For more information on the screening and diagnosis of prostate cancer, see Prostate Cancer: Screening and Diagnosis.
+If the DRE and/or PSA come back as not normal, it might mean you have a problem with your prostate.
+Your physician will want to do additional tests.
+This does not necessarily mean you have cancer.
+Other prostate problems can also cause a higher PSA count.
+You may have an infection or an enlarged prostate known as benign prostate hyperplasia.
+Your physician may further evaluate your prostate using ultrasound and biopsy.
+During a biopsy, the doctor takes a tissue sample from the prostate to see if there are cancerous cells.

-IF YOU NEED HELP: If you are uninsured, unable to qualify for Medicaid or Medicare, and unable to afford your annual prostate screening, please contact Riverside’s Cancer Outreach Office for assistance.
+If you are uninsured, unable to qualify for Medicaid or Medicare, and unable to afford your annual prostate screening, please contact Riverside’s Cancer Outreach Office for assistance.
 Free prostate screenings are offered every fall at various locations throughout the health system by appointments made through the Cancer Outreach Office.
-For more information on these annual screenings please call (757) 594-3074.
+For more information on these annual screenings please call 800-520-7006.